OfficeDev/Teams-app-cicd-guide/doc/transparent.md

 This document provide guidance on how to setup CI/CD pipeline for teams app created with the Teams Toolkit using your custom approach.

 ## Custom Deployment Approach
-The most convenient way to deploy teams app is using [teamsapp CLI](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/teams-toolkit-cli?pivots=version-three)'s `teamspp deploy` command.
+The most convenient way to deploy teams app to Azure is using [teamsapp CLI](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/teams-toolkit-cli?pivots=version-three)'s `teamspp deploy` command.
 If you're unable to leverage the teamsapp CLI within your pipeline, you can create a custom deployment process tailored to your needs.

 The `teamsapp deploy` command executes the actions in teamsapp.yml's "deploy" stage and this stage contains 2 parts: build and deploy.
 What you need to do is rewritting these actions into your own way.

-Taking basic bot typescript project as an example, it's teamsapp.yml's deploy stage is as following:
+Taking basic bot typescript project as an example, its teamsapp.yml's deploy stage is as following:
 ```yml
 deploy:
   # Run npm command